timescale/docs/timescaledb/quick-start/python.md

 ## Create a relational table [](create_table)

 ### Step 1: Formulate your SQL statement
-First, compose a string which contains the SQL state that you would use to create a relational table.
+First, compose a string which contains the SQL statement that you would use to create a relational table.
 In the example below, we create a table called `sensors`, with columns `id`, `type` and `location`: